Sogeman/LampControl/README.md

 - see and control all lights (color, brightness)
 - add new lights and remove lights
 - see and controll all groups (color, brightness)
-- add new group and remove group
+- add new group or room and remove them (lights can only be in one room)
 - add lights to groups and remove lights from groups
 - choose a scene for a group, create own scenes, edit created scenes and delete those scenes
 - view Wiener Linien departure times of one station in both directions